Biden White House cheers 'red ripple' as Republicans underperform midterm forecasts

 While Republicans cited high inflation and crime as top voting issues, Democrats said they were more motivated by abortion rights and gun violence, exit polls show.

-Democratic strategist Ben LaBolt, a former spokesperson for Obama, said Republicans' focus on a cultural wars in their campaigns missed the mark for some voters.
+Democratic strategist Ben LaBolt, a former spokesperson for Obama, said Republicans' focus on potential investigations and takedowns was not in touch with governing priorities favored by U.S. voters.

 "It's not about addressing, at a substantive level, any of the top issues facing the American people," he said.
 "And that really provides an opening for Democrats."